The 12 Most Spoken Languages In The World (+ A Few Extras)

 Recommended reading: Take a look at my FluentU review which is a really popular platform for learning Japanese.

 Resources: I have an up-to-date Japanese language resources page that you should visit if you want to learn the language!

-Swahili is the common language (lingua france) of an enormous chunk of the African continent, including countries such as Kenya, Tanzania, Uganda and Rwanda (to name a few).
+Swahili is the common language (lingua franca) of an enormous chunk of the African continent where it is widely spoken, including countries such as Kenya, Tanzania, Uganda and Rwanda (to name a few).

 The Swahili language, although not a Semitic language, is heavily influenced by Arabic and has many loan words.